d2l-ai/d2l-en/chapter_introduction/index.md

 relating current and voltage in a resistor is perfectly described by a linear model.

 Even in the middle ages, mathematicians had a keen intuition of estimates.
-For instance, the geometry book of [Jacob Köbel (1460--1533)](https://www.maa.org/press/periodicals/convergence/mathematical-treasures-jacob-kobels-geometry) illustrates averaging the length of 16 adult men's feet to obtain the average foot length.
+For instance, the geometry book of [Jacob Köbel (1460--1533)](https://www.maa.org/press/periodicals/convergence/mathematical-treasures-jacob-kobels-geometry) illustrates averaging the length of 16 adult men's feet to estimate the average foot length in the population (:numref:`fig_koebel`).

 ![Estimating the length of a foot.](../img/koebel.jpg) :width:`500px`
 :label:`fig_koebel`

-:numref:`fig_koebel` illustrates how this estimator works.
+As a group of individuals exited a church,
-The 16 adult men were asked to line up in a row, when leaving the church.
+16 adult men were asked to line up in a row and have their feet measured.
-Their aggregate length was then divided by 16 to obtain an estimate for what now amounts to 1 foot.
+The sum of these measurements was then divided by 16 to obtain an estimate for what now amounts to 1 foot.
-This "algorithm" was later improved to deal with misshapen feet---the 2 men with the shortest and longest feet respectively were sent away, averaging only over the remainder.
+This "algorithm" was later improved to deal with misshapen feet;
+The 2 men with the shortest and longest feet were sent away, averaging only over the remainder.
-This is one of the earliest examples of the trimmed mean estimate.
+This is among the earliest examples of a trimmed mean estimate.

 Statistics really took off with the collection and availability of data.
-One of its titans, [Ronald Fisher (1890--1962)](https://en.wikipedia.org/wiki/Ronald_Fisher), contributed significantly to its theory and also its applications in genetics.
+One of its pioneers, [Ronald Fisher (1890--1962)](https://en.wikipedia.org/wiki/Ronald_Fisher), contributed significantly to its theory and also its applications in genetics.
-Many of his algorithms (such as linear discriminant analysis) and formula (such as the Fisher information matrix) are still in frequent use today.
+Many of his algorithms (such as linear discriminant analysis) and formulas (such as the Fisher information matrix) are still hold a prominent place in the foundations of modern statistics.
-In fact,
-even the Iris dataset
+Even his data resources had a lasting impact.
-that Fisher released in 1936 is still used sometimes to illustrate machine learning algorithms.
+The Iris dataset that Fisher released in 1936 is still used sometimes to demonstrate machine learning algorithms.
-He was also a proponent of eugenics, which should remind us that the morally dubious use of data science has as long and enduring a history as its productive use in industry and the natural sciences.
+Fisher was also a proponent of eugenics, which should remind us that the morally dubious use of data science has as long and enduring a history as its productive use in industry and the natural sciences.

-A second influence for machine learning came from information theory by [Claude Shannon (1916--2001)](https://en.wikipedia.org/wiki/Claude_Shannon) and the theory of computation via [Alan Turing (1912--1954)](https://en.wikipedia.org/wiki/Alan_Turing).
+A second influence for machine learning came from information theory by
+[Claude Shannon (1916--2001)](https://en.wikipedia.org/wiki/Claude_Shannon) and the theory of computation via [Alan Turing (1912--1954)](https://en.wikipedia.org/wiki/Alan_Turing).
 Turing posed the question "can machines think?” in his famous paper *Computing Machinery and Intelligence* :cite:`Turing.1950`.